turingschool/front-end-curriculum/projects/module-1/check-yo-self-solo.md

 * **4:**

   - **Code is well refactored** and demonstrates developer empathy.
-  - No global variables are used aside from query selectors, start time, and instances of `Player` and `Deck`.
+  - No global variables are used aside from query selectors, start time, and instances of `ToDoList` and `Task`.
 If you feel you need more because you are building out additional functionality that requires a global variable, please check in with an instructor.
   - All functions are **less than 10 lines long** or otherwise demonstrate SRP.

 * **3:**

   - The separation of data model logic and presentational logic is clear and can be explained by developer.
-  - The application correctly **implements a data model** for the `Card` and `Deck` classes, including all required methods.
+  - The application correctly **implements a data model** for the `ToDoList` and `Task` classes, including all required methods.
   - Developer can speak to the **role of each class**.
   - All DOM manipulation is handled exclusively in `main.js`.
   - Developer demonstrates understanding and ability to refactor code by having at least 1 example of DRY code that was intentionally reused.